lwc-wk/MyOwnAzureLab/Azure_DevOps_Lab_Portfolio.md

 ---

-## Exercise 2: Create and Manage Project Board Items
+## B: Create and Manage Project Board Items

 > ✍️ **Items can be added as drafts or linked to existing issues.
 These represent actionable work.**